turboapps/docs/deploying/to_turbo_server/c-getting_started.md

 ##### Proxy Settings

-The Turbo Plugin has limited support for proxy settings.
+The Turbo Client has limited support for proxy settings.
 The Plugin uses proxy settings of the local device on which it is installed by default.
-These proxy settings can need to be changed to enable compatibility with the Turbo Plugin.
+These proxy settings can need to be changed to enable compatibility with the Turbo Client.
 End-users running Microsoft Internet Explorer can change proxy settings for the host device directly from within the browser.
 Users of other browsers must change proxy settings on the host device itself.

 Complete the following steps to change system proxy settings on the host device: